Skip to main content

 The International Academy of Research in Indigenous Management and Organizational Studies

-The event will take place from August 10th to 12th, 2023, at the Telfer School of Management at the University of Ottawa and will be hosted by the Canada Research Chair in Social and Inclusive Entrepreneurship, Dr. Ana Maria Peredo, and in collaboration with Robert Anderson and Peter Moroz (University of Regina), Irene Henriquez (York University), Leo Paul Dana (Dalhousie University) and Rick Colbourne (Carleton University).
+The event will take place August 15 to 17, 2024, at the Telfer School of Management of the University of Ottawa.
+It will be hosted by the Canada Research Chair in Social and Inclusive Entrepreneurship at the Telfer school, Ana Maria Peredo.

 KWEY